-If your boiler needs regular repairs, makes funny noises, struggles to heat your home or is generally temperamental and prone to breaking down, then you probably need a new one.
+If your boiler regularly breaks down, makes funny noises or struggles to heat your home – you probably need a new one.

 It’s funny to think that you only have to go back a generation to find a time when central heating and hot water on demand were not commonplace features in homes.